ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 - Does not increase RAM usage if disabled (if enabled, only 300 bytes)
 - Log rotate does not apply to the mission logs
 ### Antipattern Category
+X
 ### Keyword
 increase
 ### Note
+This commit does not change any performance-related features.
+Mission log added to frontend.

 ## Commit #606
 ### Hash